 Bihar floods: CM reviews relief works, kickstarts process of depositing relief funds in victims' accounts

-On July 16, Chief Minister Nitish Kumar said that a total of 1.25 lakh people had been rescued so far in the state.
+On July 16, Nitish Kumar had said that a total of 1.25 lakh people had been rescued so far in the state.

-Around 12 districts including Sheohar, Dharbangha, Sitamarhi, North Champaran, Madhubani, Araria, and Kishanganj have been severely affected due to floods.
+Around 12 districts including Sheohar, Dharbangha, Sitamarhi, North Champaran, Madhubani, Araria, and Kishanganj have been severely affected due to water levels rising in rivers following torrential rains.

 On July 19, the Chief Minister had kickstarted the process of sending cash relief of Rs 6,000 directly into the bank accounts of flood-affected families.